rotiyan/portfolio/README.md

 *  Validation and data quality assessment for portfolio stress testing.

 ## Postdcotral fellow  (Southern Methodist University /CERN )
-During this tenure as a postdoct, I was associate member of European particle physics lab (CERN) as part of the [[ATLAS collaboaration][https://atlas.cern]].
+During this tenure as a postdoct, I was associate member of European particle physics lab (CERN) as part of the ATLAS experiment.